If Insurance Low-Balls You for a Work Injury, Lawyer Up

 - How Workers’ Comp Attorneys are Paid

-- A Vermont Workers’ Comp Lawyer Can Help With a Lowball Settlement
+- A Vermont Workers’ Comp Lawyer Can Help With a Low Settlement Offer

 Every employee deserves safe, fair working conditions.
 Unfortunately, accidents in the workplace remain a serious public safety concern.
 If you or your loved one was hurt on the job, you have the right to seek no-fault benefits through a workers’ compensation claim.

-Workers’ comp covers medical care, wage loss, and (potentially) disability benefits.
-Unfortunately, attorneys say insurance companies do not always offer full and fair benefits to injured workers.
+Workers’ comp insurance policies cover medical care, wage loss, and (potentially) disability benefits.
+Unfortunately, attorneys say insurance companies do not always offer full and fair benefits to injured people.

 “They have no way to gauge if that’s a good amount or it’s really cheap, and they want to talk to somebody who knows what they should be getting,” she continues.
 “And that’s really smart.”

-In this article, you will find an overview of your right to benefits and your options if you receive a lowball settlement.
+In this article, you will find an overview of your right to benefits and your options if the initial offer you receive is a lowball settlement.

 An Overview of Workers’ Compensation Law in Vermont